jflets/Habitize/README.md

 **Habitize** is a web-based habit tracking and goal management application designed to help users build and maintain positive habits.
 With Habitize, you can create a personalized dashboard to track your habits, set achievable goals, and measure your progress over time.
 The application offers a user-friendly interface and a range of features to empower users in their journey to form lasting habits.

+The site provides role based permissions for users to interact with a central dataset.
+It includes user authentication, email validation, and Full CRUD functionality for habits and provides customized user profiles.

 ## Key Features

 - **User-Friendly Dashboard:** Create and customize your dashboard to display the habits that matter most to you.